synechron-finlabs/quorum-maker/README.md

 ![Screenshot 9](img/screenshot9.png)

-> Note: By default, Quourm Maker doesnt expose ports to the host due to possible conflicts, when running Development/Test Network.
+> Note: By default, Quorum Maker doesn't expose ports to the host due to possible conflicts, when running Development/Test Network.
 You can update `docker-compose.yml` to expose any port you would like to be accessible outside your computer.

 ## Setting up Quorum Network on multiple machines

-Quourm Maker supports creating nodes on multiple machines and form a fully decentralized Quorum network.
+Quorum Maker supports creating nodes on multiple machines and form a fully decentralized Quorum network.
 Each node administrators can clone Quorum Maker and run the same `setup.sh` script create a new network or join an existing one.

 ### Creating the first node